 The Strictly Paleo Details – Food Dos

-Vegetables and fruits are fairly self-explanatory.
-You cannot really go wrong eating vegetables in any quantity.
-However, if you are trying to lose weight you will need to limit your consumption of tubers like sweet potatoes and yams because of their higher caloric count.
+It is hard to go wrong eating vegetables in any quantity.
+However, if you are trying to lose weight you will need to limit your consumption of starchy tubers like sweet potatoes and yams because of their higher caloric count.
 When it comes to fruit I try to stick with lower sugar varieties like berries and eat smaller quantities of other, higher-calorie types.
 (Check the Paleo Food Matrix for more details).
+Keep in mind, your carbohydrate requirement will vary with your level of activity.

 Nuts and seeds are great sources of fat, fiber, and other nutrients.
 If you are trying to lose weight you need to be careful how much you consume.
 Think about it in terms of a hunter-gatherer.
 They would not ordinarily chow down on a big pile of already shelled nuts.
 Nuts also tend to be high in Omega-6 fatty acids.
 Since one of the goals is to get your Omega-6 to Omega-3 ratio more in line with an ideal 1:1 ratio you need to be reasonable about your nut consumption.
 Check out this quote from The Center for Genetics, Nutrition and Health: